 Various third parties produce plugins for QuickTime which enable it to play other formats.
 Launch QuickTime Player (on Windows you'll find it on the Start menu) and in QuickTime Player select Preferences -> QuickTime Preferences.
 Select the "Update" tab, press "Install..." to "Find and install new third party QuickTime software".
 This will take you to a page listing plugins, for instance the DIVX plugin listed here is free and will allow you to play avi files.

-There are other plugins to be found as well, for instance if you are on Mac OS-X 10.4.7 or higher then you can install Perian - "a free, open source QuickTime component that adds native support for many popular video formats".
+There are other plugins to be found as well, for instance Perian - "a free, open source QuickTime component that adds native support for many popular video formats" and flip4mac which does the same trick.
 This will enable QuickTime to play many video formats including Flash video (flv files - YouTube etc.), which means you will be able to play them in Transcribe! without needing to convert them to a different format.
 If you want to play YouTube videos in Transcribe! then you still need to download them first - see below.

 Special Note About YouTube Format